tutkuince/java-unit-testing/README.md

 ### Integration Test
 Integration tests focus on integrating different layers of the application.
 That also means no mocking is involved. <br/>
 Basically, we write integration tests for testing a feature which may involve interaction with multiple components. <br/>

+#### @SpringBootTest
+Spring Boot provides @SpringBootTest annotation for Integration testing.
+This annotation creates an application context and loads full application context. <br/>
+**@SpringBootTest** will bootstrap the full application context, which means we can **@Autowire** any bean that's picked up by component scanning into our tests.